Next Start

 After you’ve passed MEPS screening, you’ll be cleared to start the role you and your recruiter have discussed.

-4. Graduate From Basic Training and Advanced Individual Training
+4. Graduate from Basic Training and Advanced Individual Training

 Technician working on an engine block

-Military Mechanic Career Outlook
+Army Mechanic Career Outlook

 As previously mentioned, a military mechanic role can help supply you with in-demand skills that could translate to the civilian sector.
-According to the U.S. Bureau of Labor Statistics (BLS), total auto technician employment is expected to exceed 794,000 by 2032.47
+According to the U.S. Bureau of Labor Statistics (BLS), total auto technician employment is expected to exceed 815,000 by 2033.47

-UTI helps to answer the demand for skilled mechanics and simultaneously assists transitioning military members by teaming up with BMW to offer a manufacturer-specific Military Service Technician Education Program (MSTEP) for men and women preparing to exit the military.
+UTI helps to answer the demand for skilled mechanics and simultaneously assists transitioning military members by teaming up with BMW to offer a manufacturer-specific Military Service Technician Education Program (MSTEP) for men and women preparing to exit the military.11

 Taught by UTI instructors at Fort Bragg in North Carolina and Camp Pendleton in California, the manufacturer-paid BMW MSTEP provides students with industry-aligned, hands-on training.
 At the end of 16 weeks, program participants receive manufacturer-specific credentials, granting them a unique opportunity to secure employment while making their transition as seamless as possible.